Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 In the event a rideshare driver was signed into their app to work but does not have a fare and has not received a notification to pick up a fare, then the driver’s personal insurance carrier will be responsible for paying compensation at first.
 Both Uber and Lyft have supplemental coverage that will kick in if the driver’s personal insurance limits are met as a result of the incident.

-Finally, if an Uber or Lyft driver has a passenger or is on the way to pick one up when they cause a crash, both rideshare companies have insurance policies with coverage limits above $1 million
+Finally, if an Uber or Lyft driver has a passenger or is on the way to pick one up when they cause a crash, both rideshare companies have insurance policies with coverage limits above $1 million.

 After a rideshare accident occurs, issues of liability can lead to significant confusion for victims trying to recover compensation.
-We recommend contacting a skilled rideshare accident attorney in Orange County who has experience handling complex Uber and Lyft claims.
+We recommend contacting a skilled Uber accident attorney in Orange County who has experience handling complex Uber and Lyft claims.
 When you have an attorney by your side, you will have an advocate ready to investigate the incident and handle all communication with other parties.
-Your lawyer will try to recover the compensation you need for your medical bills, property damage expenses, lost wages, and even the pain and suffering caused by the incident.
+Your car accident lawyer will try to recover the compensation you need for your medical bills, property damage expenses, lost wages, and even the pain and suffering caused by the incident.